florianv/swap/doc/readme.md

 Before starting to retrieve currency exchange rates, we need to build `Swap`.
 Fortunately, the `Builder` class helps us to perform this task.

-Let's say we want to use the [Fixer.io](http://fixer.io) service and fallback to [currencylayer](https://currencylayer.com), and then
-[1Forge](https://1forge.com) in case of failure.
+Let's say we want to use the [Fixer.io](http://fixer.io) service and fallback to [currencylayer](https://currencylayer.com) in case of failure.
 We would write the following:

 ```php
 use Swap\Builder;